Leadership for Impact & Sustainability: Bridging Profit and Purpose

 Leadership is not a title.
 It’s a daily choice.

-It begins with self-awareness.
-With truth-telling.
-With courage.
+It begins with self-awareness, with truth-telling, with courage.

 Let’s lead with responsibility.
-Let’s build what lasts.

-By Dutchess @Deldeyoch
+✍🏽 By Dutchess @Deldeyoch

 Comments